Generate Passwords with Diceware

 Is This Safe?

 Yes!
-The passwords are generated entirely on your computer: no information is sent back to the server except for your browser requesting the wordlist.
+The passwords are generated entirely on your device: no information is sent back to the server except for your browser requesting the wordlist.

 Diceware is a scheme for generating passwords, created by Arnold G. Reinhold in August of 1995.
 Arnold's original page describing the process is – surprisingly – still around and – more surprisingly – still updated regularly.
 This tool will generate diceware passwords for you, but with some subtle differences.